nikitavoloboev/license-up/readme.md

 alias mit='license-up Nikita Voloboev nikitavoloboev.xyz'
 ```

-<h1 align="center"> Contribute 💛</h1>

-Take a look at the [issues](https://github.com/nikitavoloboev/license-up/issues) and see if you find anything interesting you want to help with.
-Or [create your own](https://github.com/nikitavoloboev/license-up/issues/new) if you wish something was added or you think is wrong.

-<h1 align="center"> Thanks 🍀</h1>
+## Thanks 🍀
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.
 Thank you. 💛